 Under the direction of the Town Council, the Town Manager's primary mission is to provide the leadership, vision, and oversight to ensure the effective delivery of public services.
 The Manager is appointed by the Town Council and serves as the organization's chief executive officer overseeing the administrative operations of the Town government.
 In this role, the Manager implements and monitors policies adopted by the Town Council.
 The Manager's duties include the execution of all laws and ordinances; development and execution of the annual operating and capital budgets; and communication with the Town Council.
 The Public Relations Specialist, the Equity Officer, the Economic Development Coordinator, and the Economic Development Specialist are assigned to the Town Manager's Office.
-The Public Relations and supporting special events, while the Equity Officer will focus on promoting equity and inclusion across the organization.
+The Public Relations Specialist functions as the Town's Public Information Officer responsible for public communications and supporting special events, while the Equity Officer will focus on promoting equity and inclusion across the organization.
 The Economic Development Coordinator and Economic Development Specialist work to support the Town's business community and to promote economy vitality.